mukeshpanchal27/enhanced-comment-validation/README.txt

 == Frequently Asked Questions ==

+= Does this plugin work with PHP 8? =
+Yes.

 = Is this plugin working with the latest WordPress versions? =

 Yes, It is compatible with the latest WordPress.